Accentian/PythonAutomation/README.md

 # This repo is a file dump for my Python automation code.

-Contains Python script that automates the LAMMPS script process and also post-process output from LAMMPS after a successful run.
+Contains Python scripts that automates the LAMMPS script process and another script for post-process output from LAMMPS after a successful run.

+  1.